thisissoon/angular-scroll-collapse/README.md

 The easiest way to run the unit tests is to do:

 ```
-grunt test
+grunt test:unit:development
 ```

 This script will start the Jasmine test runner to execute the unit tests.
 You can also run:

 ```
-grunt serverjs
+grunt server
 ```

 Where the grunt watch command will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
-This is the recommended strategy; if you unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.
+This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.